 Justia Civil Procedure Opinion SummariesArticles Posted in US Court of Appeals for the Federal Circuit

-In Re: Google LLC
+In Re: Apple Inc.

-Industrial Chemicals, Inc. v.
+California Steel Industries, Inc. v.
 United States

 Domestic manufacturers or distributors who imported steel products subject to an ad valorem “national security” tariffs, 19 U.S.C.
 1862, sought exclusions from the tariff.
 Domestic steel producers objected to those requests, asserting that “they could satisfactorily produce all of, or sufficient substitutes for, the material that was the subject of the exclusion requests.”
 The Department of Commerce denied the exclusion requests.
 The importers paid the duties and imported the steel products, then filed lawsuits, contending that Commerce failed to consider relevant evidence, failed to give adequate explanations, and in some instances considered legally irrelevant factors.Domestic producers, who had objected to the tariff exclusion requests before Commerce, moved to intervene as party defendants in the importers’ lawsuits.
 The Federal Circuit affirmed the Trade Court’s denial of intervention.
 Each of the proposed intervenors’ requested relief is largely identical to the government’s prayer for relief, so they have established “piggyback” standing but they did not identify a legally protectable interest to qualify as intervenors under Rule 24(a)(2).
 The court rejected arguments that participation in adversarial administrative proceedings bestows a Rule 24(a)(2) interest in the result, that actions to undo tariffs that specifically protect domestic producers give rise to economic interests, and that judgments removing tariff protection may practically impair the interests of direct beneficiaries of those tariffs.
 View "California Steel Industries, Inc. v.
 United States" on Justia Law